cleancoindev/auction/TradableAsset/README.md

 - User asset storage, which allows you to get the assets belonging to a particular user.
     - You can get the amount of assets owned by a user by calling `GetUsersAssetCount`.
     - You can get blockchain ID of a particular asset belonging to a user by calling `GetUsersAssetId`.
-    - You can get a JSON with all of user's assets by calling `GetUsersAllAssetsData`.
+    - You can get a list of all user's assets by calling `GetUsersAllAssetsData`.

 ### Interacting with the storage
 - `EmitAsset` - emit an asset.
 Can only be called by TradableAsset contract owner.